Corporate Services are provided by both the Directorate of Finance and Corporate Support and Democratic Services.

 The Council has involved customers in focus groups to obtain practical feedback in relation to online services.
 From this feedback, development work is underway to streamline the customer journey making online services simpler to use and easier to find.
 Marketing campaigns will continue to promote online services.

-Customers can register to access their council tax account online.
-The Council introduced ebilling and will continue to extend this to householders in 2017/18 to improve customer service and reduce costs.
+The Council provides customers with the facility to view their council tax bill online; customers can register to access their council tax account online.
+The Council will continue to extend its ebilling service to householders in 2018/19 to improve customer service and reduce costs.

-The Council Tax Service has a dedicated debt recovery team it supports customers who have difficulty paying their Council Tax, and in some circumstances can offer repayment plans.
-North Ayrshire Council benchmarks its Council Tax performance against other Councils to identify good practice and ways of improving its collection level.
+The Council Tax service has a dedicated debt recovery team to support customers who have difficulty paying their Council Tax, and in some circumstances can offer repayment plans.
+North Ayrshire Council benchmarks its Council Tax performance against other councils to identify good practice and ways of improving its collection level.

 How to get involved